Mental Health First Aid (MHFA) England's Instructor Training programme

 MHFA training courses have evolved globally, with licensed programmes in

 How and why RSPH accredited the training programme

-Excellent training for MHFA instructors is essential to the success of this much needed work and RSPH has accredited the MHFA Instructor Training programmes for both the Adult and Youth MHFA courses.
+Excellent training for MHFA England instructors is essential to the success of this much needed work and RSPH has accredited the Instructor Training programmes for the Adult, Youth and Armed Forces MHFA courses.
 This involved an assessment of all aspects of the programmes, from training strategy, objectives and content to an observation of training delivery.